 Nasir Security employs a range of tactics to achieve its goals.
 Their methods include business email compromise (BEC) through targeted spear phishing, impersonation techniques, and exploiting weaknesses in public-facing applications.
 One alarming aspect of their operations is the exfiltration of data from insecure cloud storage services, which can lead to significant data breaches.

-The stolen data often includes sensitive documents such as contracts, risk assessments, and engineering schematics.
-This information can be leveraged to plan further attacks, including targeted strikes against oil fields and pipeline infrastructure, which could have devastating consequences for regional stability.
+The U.S. advisory notes that these Iran-linked actors are manipulating project files and altering data on human-machine interface (HMI) and supervisory control and data acquisition (SCADA) systems, leading to operational disruptions and financial losses.
+The stolen data often includes sensitive documents such as contracts, risk assessments, and engineering schematics, which can be leveraged to plan further attacks, including targeted strikes against oil fields and pipeline infrastructure.

 Defensive Measures